-12 CEPF INVESTMENT NICHE
+12. CEPF INVESTMENT NICHE

-Chapters 3 to 11 examine a broad cross-section of key drivers and factors that influence the conservation of biodiversity in the Tropical Andes Hotspot.
-These chapters also identify opportunities that hold promise for shaping biodiversity conservation for not only the next fiveyear investment phase, but for many decades to come.
+Chapters 3 to 11 examine a wide variety of key drivers and factors that influence the conservation of biodiversity in the Tropical Andes Hotspot.
+These chapters also identify opportunities that hold promise for shaping biodiversity conservation for not only the next five-year investment phase, but for many decades to come.
 The preparation of the CEPF investment niche represents a distillation of the key findings from the analysis undertaken in this update of the ecosystem profile, consultations from more than 268 stakeholders from the hotspot, and recommendations arising from the Tropical Andes long-term vision that seeks to put the hotspot on a strong trajectory toward independence from CEPF funding over the medium to long term.

-The fundamental mission of CEPF is to empower civil society so that they can be the stewards of their critical ecosystems.
+The fundamental mission of CEPF is to empower civil society to be stewards of their critical ecosystems.
 CEPF seeks to strengthen local civil society groups so that they can effectively respond to current and future conservation challenges in the hotspot.
 The key findings form the profile help to inform the CEPF investment niche.